 Conclusion

 This contribution reports on a variant of MIP where only a single set of matrices is needed to generate the prediction signal and where thus the MIP-prediction modes are shared across all block shapes excluding 4x4-blocks.
 For 4x4 blocks, MIP is not available in the setting of the present contribution.
 The total memory requirement to store all MIP-parameters is reported to be 2.3625 kB in the method of the present document.
 A coding gain of -0.14% BD-rate savings with 94% encoder and 100% decoder runtime over the VTM-5.0 in the AI configuration is reported.
-For the RA configuration, a coding gain of … is reported over the VTM-5.0.
-In the proposed method, the MIP-tool-off test is reported to be 0.45% BD-rate change with an encoder runtime of 94% and a decoder runtime of 102% in the AI configuration and … for the RA configuration.
+For the RA configuration, a coding gain of -0.02% BD-rate savings with 97% encoder and 102%. decoder runtime is reported over the VTM-5.0.
+In the proposed method, the MIP-tool-off test is reported to be 0.45% BD-rate change with an encoder runtime of 94% and a decoder runtime of 102% in the AI configuration and 0.25% BD-rate change with an encoder runtime of 98% and a decoder runtime of 101% for the RA configuration.
 It is recommended to adopt the MIP-variant of the present contribution if a further reduction of the number of parameters needed for MIP is desired.